 Nash moved to Melbourne in 1932 and the following year joined South Melbourne VFL club.
 He was an instant success and was one of the star players in the club’s grand final victory that year.

-His VFL career was controversially interrupted in 1938 when he switched -without a clearance to the rival VFA competition.
-S captain of Camberwell he played 78 games in four seasons and kicked 418 goals.
+His VFL career was controversially interrupted in 1938 when he switched – without a clearance – to the rival VFA competition, where he captained Camberwell in 78 games across four seasons, kicking 418 goals.

 After Japan’s entry into the war he joined the Army, refusing a safe role in physical training and seeing extensive action in New Guinea and the Pacific.

 He rejoined South Melbourne in 1945 and despite his age and the legacy of many injuries, he again headed the club goal-kicking.
 He retired as a player from VFL football at the end of that season but returned to coach Souths for one season in 1953 with a coaching record of nine wins, nine losses.